It’s been over a year and it’s time to review my last post. I’ve found some new favourites:

 Techstuff – Strickland has a good radio voice, he goes into the right amount of detail most of the time.
 Some of his topics are sometimes really dry though.

-Behind the Bastartds – Tells you about the evil people from history.
+Behind the Bastards – Tells you about the evil people from history.
 The sound quality of this one on my phone isn’t great so I don’t listen too often.

 Part Time Genius – Feel good podcast about general shit.
 Will Pearson introduces the show by saying “As always I’m joined by Mangesh Hattikudur”, which isn’t even true.